Top things to do in Exeter

-The city has a year round calendar of vibrant events with the Exeter Festival of South West Food and Drink taking over Northernhay Gardens and Exeter Castle in April, a Craft Festival in July, and a very atmospheric annual Christmas Market on Cathedral Green.
+The city has a year round calendar of vibrant events with the Exeter Festival of South West Food and Drink taking over Northernhay Gardens and Exeter Castle in April, the Exeter Craft Festival in July, and a very atmospheric annual Christmas Market on Cathedral Green.

 For historical things to do in Exeter, start at Exeter Cathedral, whose twin Norman towers dominate the city’s skyline.
 Cathedral Yard is dotted with cafes and restaurants in which to sit and admire the Cathedral’s impressive West Front.
 Then head inside to marvel at the longest stretch of unbroken gothic vaulting in the world.

 In medieval times the citizens of Exeter enjoyed access to fresh drinking water brought into the city through lead pipes from springs outside the city walls.
 A remarkable network of subterranean passages survives largely intact and can be visited on a guided tour – not for the claustrophobic!

 Exeter’s position on the River Exe led to great wealth in the 17th and 18th centuries, largely due to the woollen cloth trade.
 In 1680 the Custom House, a beautiful building renowned for its sweeping staircase and ornate plaster ceilings, was constructed on the city’s Quayside.
 Today it’s a visitor centre, bringing the history of the Quayside to life.